cyberark/conjur-api-dotnet/README.md

 To load in Visual Studio, from the Visual Studio File menu select Open > Project/Solution > api-dotnet.sln and build the solution.
 This will create:

-- conjur-api.dll: the .NET version of the Conjur API.
+- conjur-api.dll: the .NET version of the Secrets Manager API.
-- ConjurTest.dll: test DLL used for automated testing of the Conjur .NET API
+- ConjurTest.dll: test DLL used for automated testing of the Secrets Manager .NET API
-- example.exe: sample application that uses the Conjur API.
+- example.exe: sample application that uses the Secrets Manager API.

 ### Docker